fmalina/revisions-blocl/activism/thecabinetoffice19162018.md

 coalition resolve its difficulties.

-‘Heywood helped to create the conditions that allowed the government to last five years when the general belief was it wouldn’t last the course.’
+‘Heywood helped to create the conditions that allowed the government to last five years when the general belief was it wouldn't last the course.’

 In the run-up to the 2015 general election, the Cabinet Office engaged in preparatory work in the event of a hung parliament, as in 2010.